I have building approval to build a new house. Do I need approval to remove the trees?

 Yes.
 You may prune what is on your side of the fence as long as it is not detrimental to the tree's health (only to the boundary line).
 However, any branches you lop off belong to them and they cannot refuse to take the branches back if you are unable or unwilling to dispose of them.

-If you cut my trees, con I keep the mulch?
+If you cut my trees, can I keep the mulch?

 Yes.
 Provided there is a convenient place to spray or tip it, there is no extra cost.

-Will I save money if I cut my trees down myself and you just mulch them?
+Will I save money if I cut my trees down myself and just hire you to mulch them?

 Sometimes.
-If the trees are difficult to cut down or the access is tight and you drag the branches out, then you can save some money.
-If however the trees are at the front and are easy to cut down, then it's often just as easy for us to cut them and mulch them.
+If the trees are difficult to cut down or the access is tight and you drag the branches out, then you may save some money.
+However, if the trees are at the front and are easy to cut down, then it's often just as easy for us to cut them and mulch them.
 Why not get a quote from us before you start?
 You could save a lot of unnecessary effort.

 How big a branch can you mulch?

-The chipper will take a 450mm (18inch) diametre log so it will cope with a very large branch.
+The chipper will take a 450 mm (18 inch) diameter log, so it will cope with a very large branch.
 If you can drag it, we can mulch it.